 All of the email-based communication that goes in and out from Guesty (via Inbox, Automated Messages, etc) has to go through specific domains that are routed by Guesty.
-Most of the users use the default domain of @user.guesty.com, but in some cases, there is a need to white label the domain and replace it with a different one.
+Most of the users use the default domain of @user.guesty.com, but in some cases, there is a need for a white-labeled domain and replacing it with a different one.

-How to set up a white label domain for Guesty?
+Setting up a white label domain for Guesty

-2. Send us a request for your personal documentation - before you can start the process, you will need to receive specific information from us.
+- Send us a request for your personal documentation - before you can start the process, you will need to receive specific information from us.
 Please send us the request alongside the relevant domain (or subdomain) you wish to use.
-The request should be sent to firstname.lastname@example.org.

 - Go to your DNS provider that you use to manage your domain.
 Common providers include GoDaddy, NameCheap, Network Solutions, Rackspace Email & Apps, Rackspace Cloud DNS and Amazon Route 53.

 - Follow the instructions as they appear inside the documentation we send you - the documentation is pretty easy to follow and includes the relevant routing info you need to fill in your DNS provider's site.
 This process includes three main things: (1) ability to send emails, (2) ability to receive emails and (3) ability to track who opened and clicked your emails.

 - Once you have finished the previous steps, tell us!
 This way we will know we can close the last ties needed on our end.

 - After we send you the OK, you can create your own new integrations from inside the Guesty Dashboard.